jcotoBan/LKarmada/README.md

 echo "    key: |" >> values.yaml && \
 cat key.pem | sed 's/^/      /' >> values.yaml
 ```

+Then, we will actually install the agent on each of the clusters.
+This will allow our karmada manager to start the management of our clusters.
+We will have to run the command for each of the 3 clusters:

 ```
 helm install karmada karmada-charts/karmada \